bcgov/sso-docs/docs/index.md

 > **Note:** In line with the BC Government's MFA Everywhere policy **IDIR is no longer available for new integrations**.
 Teams requiring employee authentication should use **Azure IDIR** instead, which enforces MFA by default.
 Existing IDIR integrations continue to function and are not affected.

+## Features

+- **Self-serve integration provisioning** — request and manage OIDC or SAML integrations through the [CSS](https://sso-requests.apps.gold.devops.gov.bc.ca/) without involving the SSO team for routine changes.
+- **Multi-IDP federation** — broker authentication across IDIR, Azure IDIR, BCeID (Basic and Business), BC Services Card, Digital Credential, and GitHub BC Gov from a single integration.
+- **Standard and Custom Realm options** — use the shared Standard Realm for most use cases, or request a Custom Realm for teams with unique IDP, protocol, or policy requirements.
+- **OIDC Authorization Code Flow with PKCE** — industry-standard secure login flow for web and mobile applications, with PKCE enforced for public clients.
+- **Service account support** — machine-to-machine authentication via the OAuth 2.0 Client Credentials Flow for backend integrations that do not involve a human user.
+- **Role-based access control (RBAC)** — define roles per integration and assign users to roles through the [CSS](https://sso-requests.apps.gold.devops.gov.bc.ca/) or [CSS API](https://api.loginproxy.gov.bc.ca/openapi/swagger/); roles are included in the access token for your application to consume.
+- **Configurable token and session lifetimes** — adjust access token lifespan, refresh token lifespan, and session maximums per integration to match your application's security requirements.
+- **Token signature validation** — all tokens are signed with realm-specific keys and exposed via JWKS endpoints, enabling your application to verify token integrity without a network call to Keycloak.
+- **Programmatic management via CSS API** — automate user and role management using the RESTful [CSS API](https://api.loginproxy.gov.bc.ca/openapi/swagger/), secured with a dedicated API account.
+- **High Availability** — the SSO service is deployed across a primary and a secondary site.
+In the event of a primary site failure, traffic is automatically redirected to the secondary site, ensuring continued availability of authentication for all integrated applications with minimal disruption.

 ## Quickstart

 You should be a **product owner, product admin, or technical team lead** for the project before submitting a request, as you will be responsible for managing the integration lifecycle.